Missouri Route 571: Route description

 Route 571 begins at a fork from the right-of-way of I-49 and US 71 (Trooper Charles P. Corbin Memorial Highway) southbound.
 The designation follows South Grand Avenue, a commercial strip into a roundabout with Airport Drive before continuing northwest as Fairlawn Avenue.
 After turning back to the north, the designation changes once more to South Garrison Avenue.
 About 1.8 mi up the road at the intersection with West Central Avenue (Route 96), Route 571 turns westward, creating a concurrency.
 The two highways create a commercial strip down West Central, crossing under the railroad near North Parsons Street.
 Route 571 terminates at an interchange with I-49/US 71 (Trooper Charles P. Corbin Memorial Highway) in Carthage, Missouri, which also serves as the eastern termini for Interstate 49 Business (BL I-49) and Route 171.
 Route 96, which is concurrent with Route 171 and BL I-49, continues eastward along West Central Avenue.

 History

 Previously, Route 571 had continued north of Central Avenue along the original alignment of US 71 up to an exit ramp at US 71 north of town.
 The highway was moved its current route along Central Avenue to take traffic off of the two bridges near Kendricktown.
-The section between Central Avenue and Kendricktown is no longer a numbered highway.
+The section between Central Avenue and Kendricktown is no longer part of the state highway system.
 The portion north of Kendricktown to US 71 is now Route V, which was extended northward to US 71 when Route 571 was moved.